Student visa financial document checklist

 You can provide downloads of electronic bank statements as long as they contain the information listed previously.
 You do not need to have these stamped by the bank.

-If the source of the funds in your bank statement is not clear (for example if there are recent large deposits), or if UKVI have concerns that the money isn’t genuinely held by you to be used in the UK, you may be asked to provide additional information or evidence explaining where the money in the account came from.
-This can slow down the processing of your visa application and therefore it may be helpful to provide information about the source of funds when you apply if the funds have been added to the account recently.
+If the origin of the funds in your bank statement is not clear (for example if there are recent single and/or large deposits), or if UKVI have concerns that the money isn’t genuinely held by you to be used in the UK, you may be asked to provide additional information or evidence explaining where the money in the account came from.
+This may delay the processing of your visa application; hence, although not mandatory, it may be beneficial to include a cover letter with your application that explains the source of your funds.

 Official financial sponsorship